SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys

 First, we conducted a ``blind'' matched-filter detection using only a 5-$\sigma$ detection threshold.
 Then, we further lowered our detection threshold based on the prior information about the line detection from \texttt{MADCUBA}, especially for the case of the blended lines, and performed a second line search.
 Accordingly, we identified all the emission and absorption lines after this search.
 Statistical tests are performed to choose the adequate threshold to make sure more than 99.7\% of the detected lines are real.
 In the end, we also verified all the line identifications visually as a triple-check.
 We do not see any significant unidentified lines beyond the initial \texttt{MADCUBA} list.
 Thus, our initial list of 29 species is sufficient for line identification.

 The final cross-verified detections are summarized in Table\,\ref{table:detection-summary}.
-During this process, we simultaneously fitted all the line features, along with the underlying continuum emission (Fig.\,\ref{fig:flux-fitting-1} \& Fig.\,\ref{fig:flux-fitting-2}).
-The discussion on the physical aspects of the continuum for both sources are presented in Sect.\,\ref{subsection:ctm}.
-In the fitting process, we also deployed an MCMC technique, where we used samplers that are twice the number of the free parameters with 2000 interactions after 1000 burn-in steps.
+During this process, we simultaneously fitted all the line features, along with the underlying continuum emission (Figs.\,\ref{fig:flux-fitting-1} and Fig.\,\ref{fig:flux-fitting-2}).
+The discussion on the physical aspects of the continuum for both sources is presented in Sect.\,\ref{subsection:ctm}.
+In the fitting process, we also deployed a Markov chain Monte Carlo (MCMC) technique, where we used samplers that are twice the number of the free parameters with 2000 interactions after 1000 burn-in steps.
 The derived posterior distribution of the fitted fluxes can better account for the overall uncertainties.
 The resulting line fluxes are listed in Table\,\ref{table:line-flux}.

 { }